-where we neglected a term proportional to $\avg{\sdop_{\kk+\qq}\sop_{\qq}\sop_\kk}$ which is non-zero only beyond the linear response regime.
-The closed set of equations in Eq.~\eqref{eq.EOMS_mirror} is obtained from Eqs.~\eqref{eq:EoM_s0_general} and \eqref{eq:EoM_bs_general} by neglecting terms whose contribution is non-linear in the laser derive $\Omega$, higher than second order in the Lamb-Dicke parameter, or is non-zero only in the presence of many phonons or spin excitation in the system.
-For greater clarity let us analyze how these condition reflects on Eqs.~\eqref{eq:EoM_s0_general} and \eqref{eq:EoM_bs_general}.
+where we neglected a term proportional to $\avg{\sdop_{\kk+\qq}\sop_{\qq}\sop_\kk}$, which is irrelevant within the linear response regime.
+The closed set of equations in Eq.~\eqref{eq.EOMS_mirror} is obtained from Eqs.~\eqref{eq:EoM_s0_general} and \eqref{eq:EoM_bs_general} by neglecting terms whose contribution is non-linear in the Rabi frequency $\Omega_{\mathbf{0}}$, higher than second order in the Lamb-Dicke parameter, or non-zero only in the presence of many phonons or spin excitations in the system.
+For greater clarity, let us analyze how these conditions are reflected in Eqs.~\eqref{eq:EoM_s0_general} and \eqref{eq:EoM_bs_general}.